 The credit score required for a mortgage depends on many factors, including your down payment and loan-to-value (LTV) ratio, loan amount and mortgage program.
-Lenders typically require that borrowers have a minimum credit score in the mid 600s to qualify for a standard conventional mortgage although as we outline below, it is possible to qualify for certain loan programs with a lower score.
+According to industry guidelines, a minimum credit score of 620 is required to qualify for a standard conventional mortgage, although as we outline below, it is possible to qualify for certain loan programs with a lower score.
 We should also note that some lenders apply a higher minimum score requirement -- which is known as a lender overlay -- that exceeds these guidelines.
-It is important to highlight that borrowers with a minimum credit score of 680 to 700 typically receive a lender's best loan terms, including their lowest mortgage rate.
+It is important to highlight that you typically need a credit score of 700 to 740 to qualify for a lender's best loan terms, including their lowest mortgage rate.

 In addition to your credit score, serious credit events may impact your ability to qualify for a mortgage.
 If you have experienced a serious credit issue such as a bankruptcy, short sale, default or foreclosure, most lenders impose waiting periods before you can apply for a mortgage.
 For example, if you experienced a short sale you may not be able to qualify for a mortgage for two years and if you experienced a foreclosure you may not be able to qualify for a mortgage for seven years.
 The waiting periods are different depending on the credit event and are shorter if an extenuating circumstance such as a job loss or medical illness contributed to the event.
 The waiting periods also vary depending on mortgage program with conventional (non-government backed) mortgages requiring longer waiting periods than government-backed programs such as the FHA and VA mortgage programs.
 We provide a comprehensive discussion of the waiting periods following negative credit events before you can apply for a mortgage.